brsr/antitile/docs/conway.rst

   * :math:`L_x`, :math:`M_x`, `g`, and parity are well defined

-* Pre-even alternating operators
+* Pre-zero alternating operators

   * :math:`M_x`, `g`, and parity are well defined
   * Violates assumption 1 and 4 (and 3 if degree-2 features created)

-* Pre-odd alternating operators
+* Pre-one alternating operators

   * :math:`M_x` is well defined if unknown values are allowed, `g` is well defined
   * Violates assumption 1 and 4 (and 3 if degree-2 features created)